 Evolution has lead cats to become highly specialized and successful hunters.
 They are physically and behaviorally completely adapted to the predator lifestyle.
-Always on the look-out, feline’s powerful and sharp senses help them operate smoothly and maintain their superior hunting strategies.
+Feline senses are powerful and sharp which allows cats to operate smoothly and maintain their superior hunting strategies.
 Ever wondered just how special your cat’s powers really are?
 Read up to find out!

 Being nocturnal animals, cats are equipped with significantly large eyes adapted to detect movement highly efficiently, precisely and in low light.
 There are several specific adaptations that enhance cat’s sight sense: